joe-tillotson/angular-using-auth-code/README.md

 * Improves upon the user experience primarily with regard to authentication
 * Upgrades from Auth0's implementation of the Implicit flow to using Auth0's newest JS SDK, which implements the [Authorization Code w\PKCE] (https://oauth.net/2/pkce/) grant type

+## Up-coming improvements
+* Update the AuthService so that >1 simultaneous calls to `getAuth0Client()` will return the same single Promise (currently this results in >1 'clients' which make >1 calls to the authorization service, resulting in >1 access tokens being returned)
+* Use of an HttpInterceptor to automatically renew an access_token (if necessary) and correctly place it in the header of any out-going API calls requiring authorization (currently this is being done in the ApiService class)

 # How to run this project

 ## Tool Prerequisites